1int/LicenseViewController/readme.md

 This will only show the license at the app's first launch.

-The license is read from a resource named 'license.md' in your main bundle.
+The license is read from a resource named **license.md** in your main bundle.
 Edit this file to set your own license.
+It's in markdown (as well as this readme).
+If you are not familiar with markdown, here's the link: http://daringfireball.net/projects/markdown/.

-**DON'T FORGET TO COPY LICENSE.MD RESOURCE**.
+**don.t forget to copy license.md resource**.
 Click your project, go to Build Phases -> Copy Bundle Resources.
 Make sure license.md file is copied.